phenotypic/WiFiCrackPy/README.md

 After running the script, you will be asked to choose a network to crack

-Following the selection of a network, you may have to wait for a while until a handshake occurs on the target network (i.e. for a device to (re)connect to the network), but this can be hastened by performing a [deauthentication attack](https://en.wikipedia.org/wiki/Wi-Fi_deauthentication_attack).
+Following the selection of a network, if you are using `WiFiCrackPy.py`, you may have to wait for a while until a handshake occurs naturally on the target network (i.e. for a device to (re)connect to the network), but this process is forced when using `WiFiCrackPy-DeAuth.py`, which should be much quicker.

-Once a handshake is captured, WiFiCrackPy will initialise `hashcat` to extract the Wi-Fi password.
-This step may take a while depending on a number of factors including your processing power.
-If successful you will be presented with the password.
+Once a handshake is captured, `hashcat` will be initialised to extract the Wi-Fi password.
+This step may take a while depending on several factors including your machine's processing power.
+Once successful, you will be presented with the password.

 WiFiCrackPy will retain the handshake in its directory if you would like to perform another type of attack against the capture.

-## To-do list

-- [ ] Integrate deauthentication attack into main script